 Rationally investing resources is crucial for a growing business or a new project.
-If you’ve already gone through MVP development and launched the product’s pilot version, your next step is to verify whether it resonates with the target audience and evaluate its strengths and weaknesses.
+If you've already gone through MVP development for startups and launched the product's pilot version, your next step is to verify whether it resonates with the target audience and evaluate its strengths and weaknesses.

 Just think about the early days of incredible inventions like the world's first functioning airplanes.
 It took a lot of effort to construct the first aircraft and get it to fly, then make it safe and capable of covering long distances.
 And it was long until such plane models evolved into the comfortable large-sized means of transport we use to cross oceans.
 They weren't equipped with fancy business classes, spacious luggage areas, and individual TV screens for several hundred passengers from day one.
 The same goes for your MVP: you have to turn your simple Wright Flyer into a massive Boeing.
 But it'll take time.

 By thoroughly testing the MVP and analyzing your clients' opinions, you'll have the chance to avert mistakes and create better post-MVP functionality.
 On this page, we explain why MVP validation shouldn't be omitted and share 10 ways how you can test your minimum viable product.

 The whole point of building a minimum viable product (instead of its full-fledged and feature-rich version straight away) is to solve your users' main problems, save resources, and cut the MVP development cost.
 You've done a lot of research to study the market and get proof of concept (POC), spent time on product feature prioritization to shortlist the MVP's must-have functionality set, and worked on bringing its pilot version to life.